 Selected patients with AF may benefit from concomitant ablation therapy, although this therapy increases operative morbidity.

 1. Michler RE, Smith PK, Parides MK, et al: Two-year outcomes of surgical treatment of moderate ischemic mitral regurgitation.
 N Engl J Med 374:1932–1941, 2016. doi: 10.1056/NEJMoa1602003.

 2. Goldstein D, Moskowitz AJ, Gelijns AC, et al: Two-year outcomes of surgical treatment of severe ischemic mitral regurgitation.
 N Engl J Med 374:344–353, 2016. doi: 10.1056/NEJMoa1512913.

 3. Feldman T, Kar S, Elmariah S, et al: Randomized comparison of percutaneous repair and surgery for mitral regurgitation: 5-year results of EVEREST II.
 J Am Coll Cardiol.
 66:2844–2854, 2015. doi: 10.1016/j.jacc.2015.10.018.

-Common causes include mitral valve prolapse, rheumatic fever, and LV dilation or infarction.
+Common causes of mitral regurgitation (MR) include mitral valve prolapse, rheumatic fever, and left ventricular dilation or infarction.

 Acute MR may cause acute pulmonary edema and cardiogenic shock or sudden cardiac death.

-Chronic MR causes slowly progressive symptoms of heart failure and, if AF develops, palpitations.
+Chronic MR causes slowly progressive symptoms of heart failure and, if atrial fibrillation develops, palpitations.

 Typical heart sounds are a holosystolic murmur that is heard best at the apex, radiates toward the left axilla, increases in intensity with handgrip or squatting, and decreases in intensity with standing or the Valsalva maneuver.